JuHe0311/PredictingDrugResponse/README.md

 ---

 ## Additional Notes
-- For more details about the models, their implementation, and their evaluation, refer to the [paper](#) and the comments within the code files.
+- For more details about the models, their implementation, and their evaluation, refer to the paper and the comments within the code files.
 - The performance metrics reported are based on stratified, nested 5x5-fold cross-validation.

----

-## Citation
-If you use this code, please cite:
-*Hellmig et al., Predicting Drug Response with Multi-Task Gradient-Boosted Trees in Epilepsy.*